 No it doesn’t.
 There’s no real good reason to do that when you’re pinging the search engine of changes with the sitemap.
 In my experience it only helps scrapers find new content on your site.
 The fact that another XML sitemap plugin does do that doesn’t make it better nor a requirement.

 - Is there a .gz version of the sitemaps file?

-No, but if you run a caching plugin like W3 Total Cache the output will be gzipped anyway.
+No, but if you run a caching plugin most of the times the output will be gzipped anyway.